-- 12.1 Under the Prevent duty introduced by the Counter-Terrorism and Security Act 2015, the University, as a higher education body will need to assess the risks of people being drawn into terrorism and ensure that it has plans in place for mitigating these risks. - 12.2 The University will have due regard to the need to prevent people from being drawn into terrorism and will have regard to the Government's Prevent Duty Guidance: for England and Wales. - 12.3 Staff who have concerns relating to students or colleagues being drawn in to terrorism should contact the relevant DSC. - 12.4 The University Safeguarding Officer and Deputy Safeguarding Officer are members of the Bolton Prevent Steering Group. - 12.5 The University Safeguarding Officer and Deputy Safeguarding Officer are members of the Greater Manchester Prevent University Group.
+- 12.1 Under the Prevent duty introduced by the Counter-Terrorism and Security Act 2015, the University, as a higher education body will need to assess the risks of people being drawn into terrorism and ensure that it has plans in place for mitigating these risks. - 12.2 The University will have due regard to the need to prevent people from being drawn into terrorism and will have regard to the Government's Prevent Duty Guidance: for England and Wales. - 12.3 Staff who have concerns relating to students or colleagues being drawn in to terrorism should contact the relevant DSC. - 12.4 The University Deputy Safeguarding Officer and one of the Senior Designated Safeguarding Champions are members of the Bolton Prevent Steering Group. - 12.5 The University Deputy Safeguarding Officer and one of the Senior Designated Safeguarding Champions are members of the Greater Manchester Prevent University Group.